Endorsement

 Categories of Endorsement and Requirements

-NJ-AIMH endorses professionals from many disciplines at the following five Categories: Infant Family Associate, Infant Family Specialist, Infant Family Refelective Supervisor, Infant Mental Health Specialist, and Infant Mental Health Mentor.
+NJ-AIMH endorses professionals from many disciplines at the following four Categories: Infant Family Associate, Infant Family Specialist, Infant Mental Health Specialist, and Infant Mental Health Mentor.
 Each Category recognizes knowledge, training, and conformance with best practice standards.

 Registering & Applying on the EASy System